tonyduan/ppaml-cp7-blog/README.md

     ./run.sh config/solution-smoketest input/Small results/Small results/Small/log.txt

-Total loss as calculated by our evaluation script will be logged.

 ## Solutions

 We ran our code for the Small and Middle datasets and the corresponding solutions can be found in the `solns` folder.